How to manage hematophobia and menstruation?

 • Psychoanalysis takes into account the link between our fears, our experiences, our personality and our unconscious thoughts;

-• Finally, hypnosis is a short-term treatment that doesn't seek to understand where the phobia comes from, but rather to find solutions.
+• Finally, hypnosis is a short-term treatment, which doesn't seek to understand where the phobia comes from, but rather to find solutions.
 A bit like cognitive behavioral therapy.

 • shortness of breath ;